Stede Bonnet: Battle of Cape Fear River

-By the end of August, news had reached Charles Town that Bonnet's vessels were moored in the Cape Fear River.
-Robert Johnson, governor of South Carolina, authorised Colonel William Rhett to lead a naval expedition against the pirates, even though the Cape Fear River was in North Carolina's jurisdiction.
+By the end of August, news had reached Charles Town that a pirate vessel was moored in the Cape Fear River.
+Robert Johnson, governor of South Carolina, authorised Colonel William Rhett to lead a naval expedition against the pirates, believing that North Carolina was in league with the pirates and would not do anything if left to combat them alone.
 After a false start due to the appearance of another pirate ship near Charles Town, Rhett arrived at the mouth of the Cape Fear River on 26 September with two eight-gun sloops, the Henry and the Sea Nymph, and a force of 130 militia men.
-Bonnet initially mistook Rhett's squadron for merchantmen and sent three canoes to capture them.
-Rhett's flagship Henry had run aground in the river mouth, enabling Bonnet's canoe crews to approach, recognize the heavily armed and crewed sloops as hostile and return uninjured to warn Bonnet.
-The sun had set by the time the rising tide lifted the Henry off the river bottom.
+Bonnet sent three canoes out to Rhett's ships and was disconcerted to learn that they were warships.

-The 46 pirates were scattered among the three sloops.
-During the night, Bonnet brought all of them aboard the Royal James and planned to fight his way out to sea in the morning rather than risk the Cape Fear River's narrow channels in the dark.
-Bonnet also wrote a letter to Governor Johnson, threatening to burn all the ships in Charles Town Harbour.
+Bonnet planned to fight his way out to sea in the morning with his crew of 45.
+He also wrote a letter to Johnson, threatening to burn all the ships in Charles Town Harbour.
 At daybreak, on 27 September 1718, Bonnet set sail toward Rhett's force, and all three sloops opened fire, initiating the Battle of Cape Fear River.
-The two South Carolinian sloops split up in an effort to bracket the Royal James.
-Bonnet tried to avoid the trap by steering the Royal James close to the river's western shore, but ran aground in the process.
-Rhett's closing sloops also ran aground, leaving only the Henry in range of the Royal James.
+Rhett sailed his two ships towards the Royal James, forcing the pirate to stay in the shallow waters along the river.
+Royal James soon ran aground, but in the chase so did the South Carolinian vessels.
+The Sea Nymph was stuck too far away to be of use, leaving only the Henry in range of the Royal James.